-What’s Gluten-Free at Jamba Juice
+What’s Gluten Free at Jamba Juice

 Nima Testing Jamba Juice

-Ginger Greens Smoothie: I searched for the drink that contained the lowest amount of sugar and I finally settled in on Great Greens Juice, a blend of cucumber juice, apple juice, ice, spinach, lemon juice and chia seeds.
+I searched for the drink that contained the lowest amount of sugar and I finally settled in on Great Greens Juice, a blend of cucumber juice, apple juice, ice, spinach, lemon juice and chia seeds.

-While I had great service and plenty of options to choose from, I’m still a bit disappointed in the way the restaurant chain labels allergens.
+While I had great service and plenty of gluten-free options to choose from, I’m still a bit disappointed in the way the restaurant chain labels allergens.